BrentGrammer/Pic_Searcher_App/README.md

 Tasks/Goals to Complete:
 - Add functionality to update the anchor alt attribute to the new user updated descriptions (may be abandoned in favor of matching user queries with description column in the pics table)
 - Create search functionality to search the 'description' column of the database table and display the matching image
-- Use FULLTEXT() searching in the database description column to match user input query.
+- Use FULLTEXT() searching in the database description column to match user input query?
 - Style UI and forms
 - Style the gallery with CSS-create and add external style sheet
 - Allow for multiple inputs on the index page
 - Add update functionality so that if the user deletes an image then the corresponding image    file and entry in the database is removed.
 - Refactoring and putting PHP/MySQL functions into a separate file
+- Sanitize user search inputs in searchinput.php
+- Remove the $description (maybe alt attribute as well) from the $anchor in upload.php.
+Incorporate dynamic updating and displaying of the description under the image in the gallery (gallery.php)
+-Figure out why selectNameDescriptionAnchor() doesn't work on searchinput.php when trying to refactor.

 Completed Tasks:
+- Added search functionality where the description and name fields are queried with standard WHERE/LIKE statements in searchinput.php
 - Added update description functionality the user can now update the description gallery.php and updatepic.php and it is updated in the database.
 - Refactoring with some of the query code blocks into functions (put in functions.php) to clean up code format
 - User description successfully inserted into alt attribute of image in the anchor column of 'pics' table on the database